swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 ~~
 {:class="out"}

-This is a much more robust loop, as it can deal indentically with words of arbitrary length.
+This is much more robust code, as it can deal indentically with words of arbitrary length.
 Here's another loop that repeatedly updates the variable `len`.:

 ~~~
 len = 0
-for vowel = "aeiou"
+for vowel = 'aeiou'
     len = len + 1;
 end

-disp(["Number of vowels: ", num2str(len)])
+disp(['Number of vowels: ', num2str(len)])
 ~~~
 {:class="in"}